inkdropapp/docs-old/src/pages/manual/plugin-word-count.md

 ### Source Code

 If you want to extend Inkdrop's behavior, your plugin should contain a single top-level module, which you export from whichever file is indicated by the `main` key in your `package.json` file.
 In the plugin we just generated, the main package file is `lib/wordcount.js`.
 The remainder of your code should be placed in the lib directory, and required from your top-level file.
-If the `main` key is not in your `package.json` file, it will look for `index.coffee` or `index.js` as the main entry point.
+If the `main` key is not in your `package.json` file, it will look for `index.js` as the main entry point.

 Your plugin's top-level module is a singleton object that manages the lifecycle of your extensions to Inkdrop.
 Even if your plugin creates ten different components and appends them to different parts of the DOM, it's all managed from your top-level object.